The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 In only two months we were ready to get started.
 This might seem a bit fast to you but allow me to assure you, we had no time to waste.

 One citizenship, one language, one currency, one big migration to the south of continent one.
 And then we began: we, the people of our planet, cleaned the streets, houses, parks, waters, fields.
 We removed poisons, plastic, tarmac, waste.
 We demolished a lot of buildings to create more space for nature.
 We reorganised each region’s business compositions and business cycles.
-We repaired the infrastructure in a way so that it would need only a minimum of energy.
+We repaired the infrastructure in a way that only a minimum of energy was required.
 We laid the foundations for community life, built new houses with the aim of providing healthy homes.
 And so much more.

-We were like a huge swarm of locusts, embarking on a space, and when we left, our hearts lifted, because we saw what was possible if we simply did the job, listened to our scientists, did some experiments to be sure we were on the right track, adjusted our ideas whenever a better option presented itself and created for humans and nature alike – not for profits, nor to simply shore up a damage.
+We were like a huge swarm of locusts, landing in an area, and when we left, our hearts lifted, because we saw what was possible if we simply did the job, listened to our scientists, did some experiments to be sure we were on the right track, adjusted our ideas whenever a better option presented itself and created for humans and nature alike – not for profits, nor to cover up damage.

-After our first successes, we experienced a hope and joy some of us had never experienced.
+After our first successes, we experienced a hope and joy some of us had never experienced before.

 We worked our way to the north of the first continent, leaving the restored places to nature so that the natural world could recover without our interference.